Real estate agents sued for alleged ‘sex-capade’ in clients’ home - NewsBreak

 ( TheRealDeal ) – James and Laura Glen expected an easy payday when they listed their three-bedroom condo in a red-hot Hamptons market with Brown Harris Stevens last spring.

-But listing agents Christopher Burnside and Aubri Peele had other uses for the unit in mind, the couple claimed.Video: Crews get first glimpse of damage left by Seminole tornado
+But listing agents Christopher Burnside and Aubri Peele had other uses for the unit in mind, the couple claimed.Son of attorney “El Gallito” still searching for justice

 In a lawsuit filed last December, the Glens alleged that rather than soliciting offers for the home, the agents used the guise of an open house to engage in a “sex-capade” in its primary bedroom.